Always Wear a Helmet (Hydrocephalus)

 This is especially frustrating for 12-year-old Brittany.
 She and her twin brother, Brandon, suffer from hydrocephalus, a condition that causes excess cerebrospinal fluid within the ventricles of the brain.

 When Brittany began having vision problems and headaches five years ago, she had a VP shunt surgically implanted into her brain.
 The shunt is a flexible tube that carries the fluid away from the brain, where it safely goes into the blood.
-Brandon also has a shunt, and both children receive regular treatment through the Neurology Department at Phoenix Children's Hospital.
+Brandon also has a shunt, and both children receive regular treatment through Barrow Neurological Institute at Phoenix Children's.

-"We've been at PCH so much, everyone knows us by name," said Joy.
+"We've been at Phoenix Children's so much, everyone knows us by name," said Joy.
 "We could never repay those wonderful people."

 Brittany has become an advocate for bike safety.

 "She's learned how important it is to protect your head and what's inside it," Joy said.